scholarslab/scholarslab.github.io/collections/_posts/2019-05-15-hololens-guide.md

 - Parents Fund
 ---

-This guide offers instructions for how to get started with the HoloLens and also some d
+This guide offers instructions for how to get started with the HoloLens.
+While it is particular to using the equipment at UVA, there are probably some elements that can be transferred to other institutional contexts.
+Let's get started!

 ## Turn on HoloLens
   1. Locate the power button at the end of the left arm, and press it for one second.